Truck Accident Regulations Our MN Injury Lawyers Look At After A Crash

 (b) Report content.

-The report shall identify the vehicle and list any defect or deficiency discovered by or reported to the driver which would affect the safety of operation of the vehicle or result in its mechanical breakdown.
+The report shall identify the vehicle and list any defect or deficiency discovered by or reported to the driver.
+For example, anything which would affect the safety of operation of the vehicle or result in its mechanical breakdown.
 If no defect or deficiency is discovered by or reported to the driver, the report shall so indicate.
 In all instances, the driver shall sign the report.
-On two-driver operations, only one driver needs to sign the driver vehicle inspection report, provided both drivers agree as to the defects or deficiencies identified.
+On two-driver operations, only one driver needs to sign the driver vehicle inspection report.
+However, both drivers must agree as to the defects or deficiencies identified.
 If a driver operates more than one vehicle during the day, a report shall be prepared for each vehicle operated.

 (c) Corrective action.